Electrostatic computations for statistical mechanics and random matrix applications: Scope of the Review

 Accepting this, and recalling (\ref{1.6a}), one is lead to the conclusion that the leading order of the three terms making up the total energy cancels.
-An alternative viewpoint is that if (\ref{1.7}) was to be considered without $U_{\text{b-b}}$ present in the total energy, one could predict the leading large $N$ form as being the leading large $N$ form of $e^{\beta U_{\text{b-b}} }$, and thus as being entirely determined by electrostatics.
+An alternative viewpoint is that if (\ref{1.7}) was to be considered without $U_{\text{b-b}}$ present in the total energy, one could predict the leading large $N$ form as being the leading large $N$ form of $e^{\beta U_{\text{b-b}} }$. \alert{Hence the leading asymptotics is} entirely determined by electrostatics.